hexadecimalDinosaur/schedule-bot/README.md

 ## Instructions
 Install the `discord` module using pip, run `bot.py` using python3 with the `data.json` in the working directory

-Only one instance of the bot should be used per server as the json database is shared among all servers the bot is present in

 ## Usage
 `$list` - list all joinable courses